sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

 specifies that all tests will be executed in a single external JVM.
 See :doc:`Forking` for configuring standard options for forking.
-More control over how tests are assigned to JVMs and what options to pass to those is available with `testGrouping` key.
+More control over how tests are assigned to JVMs and what options to pass to those is available with :key:`testGrouping` key.
 For example:

 ::